-When mental stress leads to mental injury without a physical injury, the claim could be compensable, but the claimant has a burden of proving more than the allegation that "my job drove me crazy".
-For a "mental-mental" injury to be Page 30 of 116 A publication of the Mississippi Workers' Compensation Educational Association, Inc. ©2013 compensable, the claimant bears the burden of proving, by clear and convincing evidence, that the mental injury resulted from "more than the ordinary incidents of employment" and that there was an "untoward event or unusual occurrence" that contributed to the mental or emotional injury.
+When mental stress leads to mental injury without a physical injury, the claim could be compensable, but the claimant has a heightened burden of proof.
+For a "mental-mental" injury to be compensable, the claimant bears the burden of proving, by clear and convincing evidence, that the mental injury resulted from "more than the ordinary incidents of employment" and that there was an "untoward event or unusual occurrence" that contributed to the mental or emotional injury.
 The claimant's burden of proof is greater than that encountered in proving compensability in a physical injury situation, and all of the cases are factually intensive.

 Illustrations of cases found compensable for a mental-mental injury are Brown & Root Construction v.
 Duckworth, 475 So.
 2d 813 (Miss.
-1985) psychological symptoms resembling a stroke after not getting a promised promotion; Borden, Inc v.
+1985) (psychological symptoms resembling a stroke after not getting a promised promotion); Borden, Inc v.
 Eskridge, 604 So.
 2d 1071 (Miss.
-1991)-work harassment and demotions caused depression; Mid-Delta Home Health, Inc v.
+1991) (work harassment and demotions caused depression); Mid-Delta Home Health, Inc v.
 Robertson, 749 So.
 2d 379 (Miss.
 App.
-1999)-TTD awarded due to emotional disorder stemming from being overworked and harassed; Kemper National Insurance Co. v.
+1999) (TTD awarded due to emotional disorder stemming from being overworked and harassed); Kemper National Insurance Co. v.
 Coleman, 812 So.2d 1119 (Miss.
 App.
-2002)-a workers' compensation adjuster was treated for depression as the result being passed over for a promotion and being harassed by his supervisor.
+2002) (a workers' compensation adjuster was treated for depression as the result being passed over for a promotion and being harassed by his supervisor).

 Illustrations of cases found non-compensable for a mental-mental injury are Smith and Sanders, Inc. v.
 Peery, 473 So.
 2d 423 (Miss.
-1985)-claimant experienced a psychological problem after being laid off due to a decline in business; Smith v.
+1985) (claimant experienced a psychological problem after being laid off due to a decline in business); Smith v.
 City of Jackson, 792 So.
 2d 335 (Miss.
 App.
-2001)-claimant had anxiety (a "nervous breakdown") due to overwork; McElveen v.
-Croft Metals, Inc., 915 So.
-2d 14 (Miss.
-App.
-2005)-claimant had anxiety (a "nervous breakdown") due to overwork; Radford v.
+2001) (claimant had anxiety [a "nervous breakdown"] due to overwork; Radford v.
 CCA-Delta Correctional Facility, 5 So.
 3d 1158 (Miss.
 App.
-2009)-claimant had depression and post-traumatic stress disorder after being reassigned to another supervisor.
+2009) (claimant had depression and post-traumatic stress disorder after being reassigned to another supervisor).

 PRACTICE NOTE: All of the reported decisions illustrate a fact intensive analysis, and no conclusions as to compensability or non-compensability should be drawn from a scenario such as "overwork means it is compensable or not compensable."
-Most of the cases involving an individual who had been treated Page 31 of 116 A publication of the Mississippi Workers' Compensation Educational Association, Inc. ©2013 for pre-existing psychological problems were ultimately denied, but again that does not mean that all of those cases are automatically denied.
-The point is that the claims professional should thoroughly investigate every claim of this nature and would probably be well served to seek advice of counsel in developing the correct position to take on each matter.
+Most cases involving an individual who had been treated for pre-existing psychological problems were ultimately denied, but that does not mean that all of those cases are automatically denied.
+The claims professional should thoroughly investigate every claim of this nature and would be well served to seek advice of counsel in developing the correct position to take on each matter.